korningf/arch-ops/net-ops.md

 Going into more detail, we could split 172.16/12 by project (ie application).

 The following is an example of what a functional subnetting might look like.

+This is purely hypothetical, but one can see a very strong network segmentation.

     CIDR networks: